 Can Dogs Eat Yam?

-Yam and its sibling, sweet potato, are healthy and filled with varieties of vitamins such as vitamin A and B6 and also consist of a fair amount of fiber which is very good for the tissue and muscle growth of your dog.
-It also provides prevention to your dog from infections and diseases.
+Yam and its sibling, sweet potato, are healthy and filled with varieties of vitamins such as vitamin A and B6.
+They also consist of a fair amount of fiber, which is very good for your dog’s tissue and muscle growth.
+It also prevents your dog from infections and diseases.

-It consists of calcium which is very good and essential for your dog’s canine and bone growth.
+It comprises calcium, essential for your dog’s canine and bone growth.
 It also consists of iron, which gives your dog the energy needed to perform day-to-day physical activities.
 So overall, yam is a good and valuable snack for your dog.

 Nutritional Value Of Yam For Dogs